 (Step 6 – Review order details and complete your purchase)

 Your hosting account will normally become active and be available within one hour after your payment has been successfully processed.

 Once your order has been successfully processed, you will receive an email containing your purchase receipt, technical support contact details and your hosting login and nameserver information …

 (Your web host will email you your nameserver details)

 Print this important email out for your records and keep the information secure, as anyone with this information will be able to access your hosting account and website files.

 You will need your hosting nameserver details from the email above to complete the next step.

 Congratulations!
 Now you know how to set up webhosting for your WordPress website or blog.

 Click the button below to continue …

-Disclaimer: We have no direct association with WordPress or any WordPress-related products mentioned on this website.
-We may derive affiliate commissions or financial benefits from the sale of any third-party services and/or products advertised on our website.
-All images and descriptions sourced from product websites remain the copyright of their respective owners and comply with all license terms and agreements of use.
+Disclaimer: We have no direct association with WordPress, Automattic, or any of the WordPress products promoted on this website.
+We may derive a financial benefit or affiliate commission from the sale of products advertised on this website.
+All product images are the copyright of their respective owners and are being used only for illustrative or training purposes.